Nexus-TYF/WBMatrix/README.md

 ---
 ###Header files:<br>
 inverse.h : Revisable generate times from the temporary state matrix , the selection times for initialization of base matrix.<br>
-struture.h : Data structure of matrix , the trails for generation.<br>
+WBMatrix.h : The declaration of the main function.<br>
-structure.c : Prestored identity matrix which will be recorded for the base matrix.<br>
+struture.h : Data structure of matrix.<br>
 xor.h : Prestored value for number's internal xor.<br>

 ---